Presented by STEPHEN LAFRANCE, CFP®, MBA

-Ages 8 to preteen: At this stage, many children start to accumulate income from allowances, cash gifts from birthdays and special occasions, and even small businesses, like lemonade stands or shoveling driveways.
-As your child begins dealing with actual money—no matter how small the amount—talk to him or her about saving and spending.
-Because many kids in this age group are Internet experts, online games can be an effective teaching tool.
+Ages 8 to preteen: At this stage, many children start to accumulate income from allowances, cash gifts for birthdays and special occasions, and even small businesses, like lemonade stands or shoveling driveways.
+As your child begins dealing with actual money—no matter how small the amount—talk to them about saving and spending.
+In addition, because many kids in this age group are Internet experts, online games can be an effective teaching tool.

 College years: This is a hard time for you and your child as you send them off to live on their own in a dorm or apartment.
-It is essential that you discuss budgeting with your college student before they leave home as they will be on a fixed budget and you will not be there every day to guide them.
-Helping them stick to that budget through their college years with strengthen their ability to do so when they are fully out from under your financial support.
+It would be best to discuss budgeting with your college student before they leave home as they will be on a fixed budget, and you will not be there every day to guide them.
+You are helping them stick to that budget through their college years by strengthening their ability to do so when they are entirely out from under your financial support.

-A great overall website with wonderful resources for children from four years old through college age is The Money Savvy Generation (www.moneysavvy.com) which focuses on the goal of helping kids get smart about money so they can not only survive but, more importantly, so that they thrive.
-We absolutely love their Money Savvy Pig, a four-slotted piggy bank which helps children learn how to save, spend, donate, and most importantly we believe, invest!
+A tremendous overall website with excellent resources for children from four years old through college age is The Money Savvy Generation (www.moneysavvy.com), which focuses on helping kids get smart about money so they can not only survive, more importantly, so that they thrive.
+We love their Money Savvy Pig, a four-slotted piggy bank that helps children learn how to save, spend, donate, and most importantly, we believe and invest!

-Written especially for parents, Yes, You Can . . .
+Written primarily for parents, Yes, You Can . . .
 Raise Financially Aware Kids by Jack Jonathan includes activities that you can do with your child to put financial concepts into practice.

-One of the best websites for teaching kids about money is https://monetta.com/kids-corner/ presented by the Monetta Young Investor Fund, a mutual fund that invests in companies familiar to children and teenagers.
-Although most of the games can be found elsewhere online, the site brings them all together and organizes them by age group.
+One of the best websites for teaching kids about money is https://monetta.com/kids-corner/, presented by the Monetta Young Investor Fund, a mutual fund that invests in companies familiar to children and teenagers.
+Although you can find most of the games elsewhere online, the site brings them all together and organizes them by age group.
 The games are free and range from basic quizzes to more advanced activities.

 Engage with the entire Blakely Financial team at WWW.BLAKELYFINANCIAL.COM to see what other financial tips we can provide towards your financial well-being.